Ashraf1395/supply_chain_finance/business_transformations/dbt_pipeline.md

 ### Inventory Aging Analysis
 This analysis involves the distribution of inventory by age, allowing stakeholders to assess the aging of inventory and make informed decisions regarding stock management and liquidation.

+**Partitioning and Clustering**: Partitioning and clustering have been implemented on the `order_date` column to optimize performance for time-based queries and aggregations.

 ## Payment Delays
 [Model](./models/core/payment_delays.sql)